jsalinas212/horiseon-refactor-challenge/README.md

 # Horiseon Website Refactor Challenge

 ## Purpose
-Horiseon is a Brand Awareness and Marketing company that will bring your online presence to the next level.
+Horiseon is a brand awareness and arketing agency that will bring your online presence to the next level.

 ## Built With